MRtrix3/mrtrix3/docs/reference/scripts/dwi2response.rst

 Synopsis
 --------

-Use an improved version of the Dhollander et al. (2016) algorithm for unsupervised estimation of WM, GM and CSF response functions; does not require a T1 image (or segmentation thereof).
+An improved version of the Dhollander et al. (2016) algorithm for unsupervised estimation of WM, GM and CSF response functions; does not require a T1 image (or segmentation thereof).
 This version of the Dhollander et al. (2016) algorithm was improved by Thijs Dhollander.

 Usage
 -----